 To build this solution a number of sources of data needed to be integrated to provide accurate and trustworthy information.

-- An order management system holds information on what the customer has contractually bought (e.g. 100,000 impacts in London, Bristol and Leeds).
+- An order management system stores information about the products and services the customer has contractually bought (e.g. 100,000 impacts in London, Bristol and Leeds)

 To create this solution a modern big-data pattern was adopted based on the scale and complexity of the data, and the needs to process and visualise this on a near real-time basis.